Medically reviewed by Drugs.com. Last updated on Oct 24, 2023.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-After you open the vial and use your first dose, the medicine will keep for up to 30 days at room temperature.
+You may keep the medicine for up to 30 days at room temperature after you open the vial and use your first dose.
 You will use a syringe to take medicine from the vial and insert the syringe into the pump.
-The medicine in the syringe can be used for up to 72 hours.

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to make sure the medicine is working properly and to change the dose as needed.
 Blood tests may be needed to check for unwanted effects.

 Report any signs of an infection or reaction at the catheter site to your doctor right away.
-Also, if you develop a sudden fever, contact your doctor as soon as possible.
+Also, if you develop a sudden fever, check with your doctor right away.

-treprostinil may cause your blood pressure to decrease, which can cause dizziness, lightheadedness, or fainting.
-Avoid getting overheated during exercise or hot weather while you are using treprostinil.
+This medicine may cause your blood pressure to decrease, which can cause dizziness, lightheadedness, or fainting.
+Avoid getting overheated during exercise or hot weather while you are using this medicine.
 Saunas, hot baths, or sunbathing may make you feel dizzy or faint if you get overheated.

-Do not suddenly stop using treprostinil.
-Stopping the medicine suddenly may bring on symptoms of your condition and can be dangerous.
-Check with your doctor before stopping it completely.
+Do not suddenly stop using this medicine.
+Stopping the medicine suddenly may worsen the symptoms of your condition, which can be dangerous.
+Check with your doctor first before stopping it completely.

 Your doctor may want you to carry a medical identification card stating that you are using this medicine in case of emergencies.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.